bbauska/front-end-web-ui/README.md

 you to understand.
 And then this email field also

 should be very straightforward for you to understand.

-Because this looks very similar to the lastname.
+Because this looks very

+similar to the lastname.
+Except that for this, the input field,

-Except that for this, the input field, the type will be set to email.
+the type will be set to email.
+So that the built in form

-So that the built in form checking capabilities of your browser automatically kicks in.
+checking capabilities of your browser automatically kicks in.
+So that when you type in something

-So that when you type in something that doesn't look like an email, then it'll complain appropriately.
+that doesn't look like an email, then it'll complain appropriately.
+So let's examine this particular

-So let's examine this particular part of the form here.
+part of the form here.
+Note that in this case,

-Note that in this case, we are adding in left parenthesis and the right parenthesis to this particular input box.
+we are adding in left parenthesis and the right parenthesis to

-So how do you add in things into your box like this?
-Taking a look at the code here in your editor, you see that you still have the form-group row which you already understand.
+this particular input box.
+So how do you add in things

+into your box like this?
+Taking a look at the code

+here in your editor, you see that you still have the form-group

-And down below here, you have input type form element id telnum, and so on, which also should be very clear to you.
+row which you already understand.
+And down below here, you have

+input type form element id telnum, and so on,

-So I don't think I need to explain that part to you.
+which also should be very clear to you.
+So I don't think I need to

-Notice how I am using the Bootstrap's grid column classes to each of these.
+explain that part to you.
+Notice how I am using the Bootstrap's

+grid column classes to each of these.
 So the label is given col-md-2.
 And then the telephone number one is given col-xs-7 col-sm-6 and col-md-7 here.

-So that way, the telephone number, this element is properly positioned.
+So that way, the telephone number,

-But, in particular, let's pay attention to this part.
+this element is properly positioned.
+But, in particular,

+let's pay attention to this part.
 So this one here is inside of this div.
+So inside this div,

-Inside this div, notice the class given to it.
+notice the class given to it.
 The class says input-group.

-Essentially meaning that whatever is inside this div will be treated as a group of elements here.
+So essentially meaning that whatever

+is inside this div will be treated as a group of elements here.
+So that's why the class

-That's why the class given is input-group.
-Now, for adding in something like this, you will use a class called as input-group-addon.
+given is input-group.
+Now, for adding in something like this,

-And then notice that I am using a div to hold that item.
-I can use anything here, but a div comes in handy here.
+you will use a class called as input-group-addon.
+And then notice that I am

+using a div to hold that item.
+I can use anything here, but

+a div comes in handy here.
 So I say div class input-group-addon.
-And then the closing div type inside, where, notice that I have the left parenthesis.
+And then the closing div type inside,

+where, notice that I have the left parenthesis.
+So this is what allows

-So this is what allows you to add in some extra appendage to your input box here.
-Similarly, the one below here is also an input-group-addon right parenthesis.
+you to add in some extra appendage to your input box here.
+Similarly, the one below here is also

-So that is what adds the other right parenthesis here.
-Now, between these two, of course, you have the input type.
+an input-group-addon right parenthesis.
+So that is what adds the other

+right parenthesis here.
+Now, between these two, of course,

-The input with the type tel and class form-control, id, name, placeholder, everything in place here.
+you have the input type.
+The input with the type tel and

+class form-control, id, name, placeholder, everything in place here.
 So this is nothing but the area code part.
-So if you use this input-group together with input-group-addons like this on either side.
+So if you use this input-group

+together with input-group-addons like this on either side.
+Those things will be added in

-Those things will be added in to your input element like this.
-That provides you with a nice way of designing Your form with some added in.
+to your input element like this.
+That provides you with a nice way of

+designing Your form with some added in.

 For example, if you have a field that is accepting money as the input, you could simply add a dollar sign to the left hand side to indicate to the user that that is a field that takes currency value at the moment.